thebaldgeek/thebaldgeek.github.io/README.md

 ###  READ THIS!

 tbg motto is 'fail fast, fail often'. thebaldgeek is NOT a programer.
 Do NOT use the site.
 Do not read these GitHub pages.
-The best way to put this is: `I don't know what I'm doing, but I for sure know that I don't know what I'm doing.`
+The best way to put this is: `I don't know what I'm doing, but I know that I don't know what I'm doing.`

 ### Support

-I am happy to help those that try and help themselves.
+thebaldgeek is happy to help those that try and help themselves, conversly, low quality questons get cut/paste answers from these pages.

 If you have some ideas about improving ACARS readability or decoding of ACARS for the site, here is my starting point - "A problem well stated is a problem half-solved.
 Charles Kettering - Inventer".
 In other words, the better you can describe your suggestion, the better chance you have of seeing it show up on the site.